Session 29

 Joy really looks different now.
 What are the big ideas?

-Here's one: No names for data.
+Here's one: There are no names for data objects.

 We don't apply functions.
 We compose them.